A stock-picker’s journey to financial freedom

 By Xmas I’d handed in my notice, and have never looked back.
 So much so that from March 2000 to August 2019 (ie spanning two economic cycles), my equity portfolio has climbed on average by 15.3% pa (excl dividends) vs 1.5% pa for FTSE All share index.
 During which 236 stocks were purchased, achieving a hit rate of 62% and an average gain/loss ratio of 1.8x.

 Naturally there’s been plenty of highs, lows & sleepless nights – albeit I’ve also learnt a ton about investing along the way.
 Consequently this summer, I thought it would be useful to summarise my experiences (warts & all) in the attached investor’s guide.
-With the aim of trying to help anyone else, who also wishes to put some of their hard earned cash into the occasionally febrile equity markets.
+Finally, why did I do all this work when I didn’t have to, and nobody paid me?
+Well basically, I have always been interested in investing, and the document hopefully will help others to not only improve their financial decision making, but also meet their future retirement/spending needs, whilst having a bit of fun in the process.

 Hope you enjoy the read, and very best of luck.
 Carpe diem.